-But if you want the pure essence of the Matriarch of the Motel, the Queen Bee of Crossroads, the Cleopatra of King’s Oak, the Doyenne of Dignity, I urge you to watch the video below.
+But if you want the pure essence of the Matriarch of the Motel, the Queen Bee of Crossroads, the Cleopatra of King’s Oak, and ultimately the Doyenne of Dignity, I urge you to watch the video below.

 It may have become quickly rather obvious that I loved Crossroads but, in my pathetic defence, my critical faculties at that age had, of course, yet to be developed.
-I remember very well rushing home from school to get in for 4.30pm to soak up the latest emotionally wrought episode.
+I remember vividly rushing home from school to get in for 4.30pm to soak up the latest emotionally wrought episode.
 And just hearing that signature tune still makes me feel quite excited and not a little bit nostalgic.
-If someone gave a me boxed set of 3000 episodes, I’d gladly spend a month in a darkened room watching them.
+If someone gave a me boxed set of 3000 episodes, I’d gladly spend a month self-isolating in a darkened room watching them.
 And then another month recovering.

 My name is Ozymandias, Queen of Queens;

 Look on my Works, ye Mighty, and despair!

 The lone and level sands stretch far away.”

 I can’t sleep and I’m sooo tired and I can’t even remember how I came across your blog… but it made me laugh.
 Serious LOL laughs.
 Thank you ?

 Thanks Anne.
 Glad you liked it.
 Hope you manage to sleep tonight!